Finally, I am getting everything right on how to make the Japanese sponge cake after many attempts.

 I also combine this recipe with the Japanese milk bread published in this blog to create a cake-bread loaf.
 You can refer to the bread recipe article to make the bread.
 I have added a teaspoon of cocoa powder to change the bread to a chocolate color.

 To do this.
 Place a small dough of the bread into a loaf pan.
-Pour the sponge cake mix on the dough after it doubles in size.
-Bake as the same temperature and duration in the sponge cake recipe.
+Pour the sponge cake mix into the dough after it doubles in size.
+Bake at the same temperature and duration as the sponge cake recipe.

 Japanese Sponge Cake